dotslash/recent2/README.md

 - `recent git --return_self`.
 By default `recent` commands are not displayed in the output.
 Pass the `return_self` to change that.
 - `recent git -w ~/code`.
 This returns only the commands that were executed with `~/code` as current working directory.
 - Filter the commands by execution date by doing `recent git -d 2019` or `recent git -d 2019-10` or `recent git -d 2019-10-04`
 - By default recent prints command timestamp and the command in the output.
-Use `recent git --hide_time` or `recent git -ht` hide the command timestamp.
+Use `recent git --hide_time` or `recent git -ht` to hide the command timestamp.
 This is useful when copy-pasting commands from output.

 ### Usage via sqlite